Dr. Oxana Palesh's Research at Stanford University

 These studies aim to better understand chemotherapy related cognitive deficits (CRCI) through the use of MRI technology.

-Seeks to recruit 1. healthy controls and 2. patients who are newly diagnosed with breast cancer, and who have not yet begun any treatment related to their cancer.
+Seeks to recruit 1. patients who are newly diagnosed with breast cancer, and who have not yet begun any chemotherapy or radiation treatment related to their cancer.
+2. patients with a history of breast cancer who have completed chemotherapy treatment at least one month ago and 3. healthy controls

 Is a continuation of our hugely successful original ProBC study, and seeks to recruit women who participated in ProBC for long-term follow-up of their brain health.